Champagne Barnaut, Bouzy

 Philippe Secondé (above, with Alsace’s Mélanie Pfister of Domaine Pfister) is the current descendant and arguably one of the more important ones.
 He took over in 1985 and soon made a name for himself with his vinous Blanc de Noirs and his strikingly flavorful rosé.
-He significantly increased the domain’s vineyards, modernized its cellar, expanded production, and moved its viticulture footing to the quasi-organic lutte raisonnée structure (plowing between rows, using only organic composts, and minimalizing fungicide applications).
+He significantly increased the domain’s vineyards, modernized its cellar, expanded production, and moved its viticulture footing to the quasi-organic lutte raisonnée structure (very light surface plowing rather than spraying herbicide, using only organic composts, and minimalizing fungicide applications, to the extent that in 2019 the domain received both High Environmental Value–HVE–and Sustainable Viticulture in Champagne–VDC–certifications, whose agencies will review the practices at Barnaut every eighteen months henceforth).
 Today Champagne Barnaut farms 11.27 hectares (28 acres) divided among 32 parcels in the grand cru vineyards of Bouzy, Ambonnay and Louvois.
 The latter two communes are adjacent to Bouzy and Barnaut’s holdings in them represent 5% of the domain’s grand cru totals.
 In addition, the domain farms 4.6 hectares (11 acres) in the Marne Valley and sells those grapes to the cooperative that makes the Nicolas Feuillatte brand, while saving some Chardonnay to make a Blanc de Blancs.

 Pinot Noir makes up a solid 80% of Barnaut’s production, with Chardonnay making up the rest.
 All fruit is selected on a sorting table.
 All the cuvées of wine undergo malolactic fermentation in stainless steel, and fifty percent of each year’s crop is saved as reserve wine.
 The white non-vintage wines spend at least 24 months on the lees before being disgorged, and rest for another three months before going to market.
 The vintage spends up to seven years on the lees, is made only in the best years, and represents only 3% of Philippe’s total production.
 From the beginning, he never wanted to take quality away from his NV wines.